Trevor Catalano

-Trevor Catalano (born August 1, 2006) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 56 for Amy Catalano.
+Trevor Catalano (born August 1, 2006) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 56 for Catalano Motorsports.
 He is the younger brother of Tyler Catalano and Tommy Catalano, who also compete in the Modified Tour.

 Catalano has previously competed in series such as the SMART Modified Tour, the DIRTcar Sportsman Series, the Race of Champions Super Stocks, and the Indoor Auto Racing Championship.

 In December 2023, it was revealed that Catalano would compete full-time in the NASCAR Whelen Modified Tour in 2024, driving alongside brothers Tyler and Tommy, thus becoming the second time where at least two members of the Catalano family have raced full-time in the series since 2019, where Tommy and Timmy competed full-time.
 On July 20, 2024, Catalano won his first career race at Monadnock Speedway after holding off defending series champion Ron Silk.